Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 6. Logical Cell Placement Blockage
 This makes sure that the automated placement and routing tool does not place any cell on the pin locations of the die.

+-Below are all 6 steps for floor planning:

 ![Screenshot 2023-01-27 at 3 15 07 PM](https://user-images.githubusercontent.com/68071764/215057001-397edcea-b219-445d-ad1b-9c22f2b2aa0e.png)